dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 > 1.  **ASK** yourself “Did I accomplish the assignment’s goals?
 Did I learn what I set out to?”
 > 2. If your answer is “No” try to meet your goals before submitting the assignment.
 Also, make note of the topics you still have to learn and revisit these in the future.
 You can also reach out to your professor or use other resources to accomplish these goals.

+For more information on asking for help, click on "Help Seeking."

 <p class='question'>“What did I do that worked well?
 What should I change”</p>

 > 1.  **ASK** yourself “Did one learning strategy work better than others?”